 Recycled or paper-based buttons

-FABRICS: Introduce fabrics into the range where the entire supply chain can be traced and shared.
-Work closer with mills so that we can have a better and more open relationships with the weavers and growers of our fabrics.
+We also aiming to introduce fabrics into the range where the entire supply chain can be traced and shared.
+We want to work closer with mills so that we can have a better and more open relationships with the weavers and growers of our fabrics.

 Please get in touch if you think there are other areas of sustainable sourcing and manufacturing that you would like to see us explore here at Lois Hazel.